axonivy-market/ai-assistant/ai-assistant-product/README.md

 ]
 ```

-6. Now the AI Assistant `Alex` has the function to looking for employee information, you can open the chat dashboard and try the new AI function.
+6. The AI Assistant `Alex` now has the functionality to search for employee information.
+You can open the chat dashboard and try out this new AI feature.

 This is an example how the conversation look like when user using the `find-employees-flow` with the assistant `Alex`: